 Among other provisions, the Republicans’ bill included funding for the small business loan program, $105 billion for schools and a $300 per week federal unemployment supplement.
 It also included a liability shield to offer businesses some protections against coronavirus-related lawsuits.

-Shortly after the vote, Senate Majority Leader Mitch McConnell took to social media to condemn the Democrats for rejecting the measure.
+Shortly after the vote, Senate Majority Leader Mitch McConnell (R-Ky.) took to social media and condemned the Democrats for rejecting the measure.

 “Every Senate Democrat just voted against hundreds of billions of dollars of COVID-19 relief,” he wrote on Twitter.
 “They blocked money for schools, testing, vaccines, unemployment insurance and the Paycheck Protection Program.
 Their goal is clear: No help for American families before the election.”